horizzn/flat-earth-books/README.md

 1. Zetetic The Vol 1 No 1 July 1872
 1. Zetetic The Vol 2 No 8 and 9 October November 1873

-> "The act of spreading knowledge is one of the highest expressions of unconditional love that one can ever give" *~unknown*